Scientists discover the cause of 2016’s wet summers as they unravel the mysteries of the Atlantic jet stream.

 A northward shift in the Atlantic jet stream tends to direct low-pressure systems northwards and away from the UK, leading to warm and dry weather during summer.

-But, if the summer jet slips southwards it can lead to the jet shifting the low-pressure systems directly over the UK, causing miserable weather like we experienced in the first half of this summer.
+But, if the summer jet slips southwards it can lead to the jet shifting the low-pressure systems directly over the UK, causing miserable weather like we experienced in the first half of the summer in 2016.
 The big question is “why does the jet stream shift?”

-The report, led by PhD student Richard Hall and Professor Edward Hanna from the University of Sheffield’s Department of Geography, discovered that up to 35 per cent of this variability may be predictable – a significant advance which may help in the development of seasonal forecasting models.
+The report, led by PhD student Richard Hall and Professor Edward Hanna, discovered that up to 35% of this variability may be predictable – a significant advance which may help in the development of seasonal forecasting models.

-The findings suggest the latitude of the Atlantic jet stream in summer is influenced by several factors including sea surface temperatures, solar variability, and the extent of Arctic sea-ice, indicating a potential long-term memory and predictability in the climate system.
+The findings suggest the latitude of the Atlantic jet stream in summer is influenced by several factors.
+The include sea surface temperatures, solar variability, and the extent of Arctic sea-ice.
+Overall, this indicates a potential long-term memory and predictability in the climate system.

-Edward Hanna, Professor of Climate Change at the University of Sheffield, said: “Working with The Met Office we were able to look at the different factors which may influence the jet stream, which paves the way for improvements in long-term forecasting.”
+Edward Hanna said: “Working with The Met Office we were able to look at the different factors which may influence the jet stream, which paves the way for improvements in long-term forecasting.”

-Professor Adam Scaife, Head of long range forecasting at the Met Office, said: “We’ve made big inroads into long-range forecasts for winter, but we are still limited to shorter-range weather forecasts in summer.
+Professor Adam Scaife, Head of long range forecasting at the Met Office explained further.
+“We’ve made big inroads into long-range forecasts for winter, but we are still limited to shorter-range weather forecasts in summer.
 Studies like this help to identify ways to break into the long-range summer forecast problem.”

-Further research will seek to establish the physical mechanisms behind these links and identify the different influences that jet speed and latitude bring to bear on our summer weather.
+Further research will seek to establish the physical mechanisms behind these links.
+And it will try to identify the different influences that jet speed and latitude have on our summer weather.